 Enjoying impressive views of Cairo’s skyline and the Pyramids, The Four Seasons Hotel in Cairo’s...

 Arrive in the Land of the Pharaohs.
 Upon completion of immigration and customs formalities at Cairo International Airport, you will be met and transferred to your hotel.

-Enjoy breakfast at your hotel before heading out to explore the Egyptian Museum of Antiquities, featuring the world’s largest collection of Pharaonic artifacts and the treasures of Tutankhamen’s tomb.
+Enjoy breakfast at your hotel before heading out to explore the Egyptian Museum of Antiquities, featuring the world’s largest collection of Pharaonic artifacts.
 Then drive to Old Cairo, where early Judaism and Christianity flourished in Egypt.
-Here you will visit Al Moallaka Church (the Hanging Church), Saint Sergius Chuch, and Ben Ezra Synagogue.
+Here you will visit Al Moallaka Church (the Hanging Church), Saint Sergius Chuch.
 In the afternoon, a scenic drive will take you to explore the Pyramids and Sphinx of Giza, which have stood for the last 5000 years.
 (B,L)